sirikon/servitor/README.md

 The default UI and the HTTP API allow exploring jobs, executions, logs, and triggering new executions.

+### Important technical details

+Jobs are executed with the same environment and user used to start servitor.
+For example: Starting Servitor with the `root` user means that the jobs execute as `root` aswell, without limitations.
+Plan accordingly.

+Servitor exposes an HTTP API through a UNIX socket on `<working_directory>/servitor.sock`.
+Servitor implements no authentication nor authorization of any kind, which means that a process that can communicate with `servitor.sock` can do anything that the API allows, unrestricted.
+This socket is created with the permissions `770` to limit the access to the same user and group executing Servitor.

 ## Install

 ### Manual